 Life in Miami is all about being outside, which makes it the perfect city to visit with your furry friend.
 The city center is very walkable with lots of boardwalks, parks, and waterfront areas, all perfect for a quick walk with your dog.

-Home to many beaches, Miami actually has quite a few that are specifically-designated as a dog friendly beach.
 You don’t need to use a leash and you’ll meet lots of other dogs your pup can play with.
 Head to Bark Beach or Haulover Beach Park for the best experiences.

 Whether you’re interested in a weekend getaway at a Miami dog friendly hotel or you’re a local looking to take your dog out for the day, Coconut Grove is a popular area.
 The Grove features several dog friendly restaurants, shops, and waterfront parks.